pierrepicaud/resume/README.md

 - Facilitated discussions on modern DevOps trends and their impact on software development and operations.

 DevOps Tech Support, [Soramitsu](https://soramitsu.co.jp/), June 2022 - present
-- Develop and maintain pipeline for Iphone ([sora-wallet](https://github.com/sora-xor/sora2-passport-appium-tests)) and Android autotests
+- Develop and maintain pipeline for Iphone ([sora-wallet](https://github.com/sora-xor/sora2-passport-appium-tests)), Fearless Wallet and Android autotests
 - Troubleshoot and solve challenging operational issues in a complex environment.
 - Supporting server instances across several Clouds.
 - Work directly with developers, customers, and partners to provide unique solutions to customer's individual needs for their application deployment.